Solutions for Water in the Crawl Space

 The appropriate depth, shape, and how extensive the system is should be decided by an experienced crawl space technician.
 A closed-loop system is most effective and more is typically better.
 Installation is very hard and labor intensive so a proper system design is important to prevent cost gouging.

 This system should allow the removal of water for a lifetime from your crawl space!
-Our systems come with a long-term no-clog guarantee!
+Our systems come with a 25 Year No-Clog Guarantee!

 2. THE SUMP PUMP BASIN

 Improper installation is common here and can cause failure of the system… Crawl space drainage is a rugged application and should be strong enough to withstand the conditions.

 The sump pump itself will be sitting in a constant pit of water and will often have to pump very large volumes during a good downpour.
 The less moving parts, the better!
 We only use the best pumps with low failure rates, high power, and reputable warranty service.

 The sump pump basin MUST allow water to the pump while PROTECTING the pump itself from debris.
 The best sump pump basins will have small holes drilled, be very strong, and allow direct penetration from the drainage pipes.
 Also, the anti-float plate at the bottom of the basin, prevents the whole system from being dislodged due to hydrostatic pressure.

 3. THE SUMP PUMP